fancidev/qtinter/docs/reference.rst

 * :func:`modal` allows the asyncio event loop to continue running in a nested Qt event loop.

+* :func:`multisignal` collects multiple Qt signals and re-emits them with a tag.

 * :func:`run_task` creates an :class:`asyncio.Task` and eagerly
   executes its first step.